Stereochemistry and Chirality

 This gives us a rotation of 4.62° for the mixture.

 That’s it!
 By the way, this is about as intense as math will ever get in introductory organic chemistry.
 You’re welcome.

 This ends our two part discussion of optical activity, polarimetry, specific rotation, and optical purity.

 Questions or comments about this post?
 Leave one below!

 Thanks again to Matt for helping with this post.
 Hire Matt as your tutor!

-[Note 2] These situations frequently come about when using an enantioselective reaction on an achiral compound, such as the epoxidation reaction that won Barry Sharpless the 2001 Nobel Prize (fittingly, this reaction employs the enantiomers of tartaric acid to impart “handedness” to the products).
+Note 2.
+These situations frequently come about when using an enantioselective reaction on an achiral compound, such as the epoxidation reaction that won Barry Sharpless the 2001 Nobel Prize (fittingly, this reaction employs the enantiomers of tartaric acid to impart “handedness” to the product).
 Enzymes are likely a more familiar category of enantioselective catalysts: Baker’s yeast has been used for the enantioselective reduction of ketones, for instance.